cambiotraining/sars-cov-2-genomics/06-phylogeny.md

 For example, the [global phylogenies repository](https://github.com/roblanf/sarscov2phylo) from Rob Lanfear provide with several tips on building phylogenetic trees for this organism.
 Their trees are regularly updated and available to download from the GISAID website (which requires an account).

+Global phylogenies are also available from the groups of Russell Corbett-Detig and Yatish Turakhia, who have developed [efficient methods and tools](https://doi.org/10.1093/molbev/msab264) for dealing with large phylogenies.
+These tools include _UShER_ and _matUtils_, introducing a new and efficient file format for storing phylogenetic trees, mutations and other annotations (such as lineages) called _mutation-annotated trees_ (MAT format).
+Their phylogenies are updated daily and are [publicly available for download](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).
+(Note: Course materials covering these tools are still under development.)

 Two popular tools used for phylogenetic inference via maximum-likelihood are **_FastTree_** and **_IQ-Tree_**.
-Generally, when building a tree from a collection of samples, it may be worth including the Wuhan reference sequence as an outgroup to root the tree.
+Generally, when building a tree from a collection of samples you can include the Wuhan-Hu-1 reference sequence as an outgroup to root the tree.
-Optionally, we can also add a collection of sequences from around the world (and across time) to contextualise our own samples in the global diversity.
+Optionally, you can also add a collection of sequences from around the world (and across time) to contextualise your samples in the global diversity.

 As an input, these programs need a _multiple sequence alignment_ FASTA file.
 For now we will use the alignment we previously obtained from `nextclade`, but we will see alternatives and other considerations later on.